ivandustin/livinggreeknt/TIMELINE.md

 Jesus proclaimed Himself to be the Messiah.
 In the shedding of His blood, He established the New Covenant [Luke 22:17-20].

-## ca 40-90 ADThe New Testament
+## ca 40-90 AD The New Testament

 The New Testament was written by Jewish believers in Jesus; men who had been with Jesus.
 They wrote in Greek because Greek was the most widely spoken language in the world at that time.

-## ca 370 ADNew Testament Canon
+## ca 370 AD New Testament Canon

 By the 4th Century AD the New Testament canon was settled.

 The 27 books of the New Testament were accepted by church leaders as being of Divine origin.

-## ca 400 ADThe Vulgate
+## ca 400 AD The Vulgate

 Jerome translated the Bible into Latin.
 Jerome worked from copies of Greek manuscripts of the New Testament, and from the Septuagint.
 This means that with regard to the Old Testament Jerome was creating a translation of what was already a translation.

-## ca 600 ADDiacritic marks were added to the Hebrew Bible text
+## ca 600 AD Diacritic marks were added to the Hebrew Bible text

 Jewish Masoretic scribes, working in Tiberias in the Galilee, formulated a system of dot points (Hebrew: nikudot) to represent vowels and to distinguish between alternative pronunciations of Hebrew letters.